zold-io/zold/README.md

 * No Blockchain
 * No General Ledger
-* Very fast, because de-centralized
+* Very fast, because decentralized
 * 100 times cheaper than Bitcoin
 * Proof-of-work
 * Unique consensus protocol
-* Pre-mined with total capacity of 2 billion ZLD
+* Pre-mined with a total capacity of 2 billion ZLD
 * Anonymous
 * Written in Ruby

-More details you can find in the [White Paper][white-paper].
+You can find more details in the [White Paper][white-paper].

 You can also find us at the [Bitcointalk][bitcointalk] forum.